 Imparting an appreciation of school sport provides all children with a sense of belonging, witnessing the power of sport in bringing together not only school but also the local and global community through various sporting events.
 The range of skills and activities delivered including; athletics, games, dance, gymnastics, OAA and swimming allow children to explore a range of positive experiences, which provide a healthy foundation to build upon instilling a life-long understanding of the benefits of an active lifestyle.

 The Federation upholds the government requirement of delivering a minimum of 2 hours of physical activity per week.
-Purposeful learning is delivered through modelling of key skills and self-exploration of rules and tactics.
+PE planning is underpinned by the Get Set for PE scheme, which allows for purposeful learning, modelling of key skills and self-exploration of rules and tactics across a wide range of key focus.
 In addition, children are provided with ample opportunities to develop skills through a well-populated extra-curricular timetable, delivered by school staff with sports / activities changing on a termly basis.
 External agencies are also brought in to provide staff CPD and widen the opportunities available to our school community.

 We aim to ensure that KS1 pupils: